 2003: The U.S. Congress commissioned a study of Chess for Success that compared program participants to students from the same school who were not involved in the program.

 2006: The final report of the two-year study showed that Chess for Success had accomplished its primary goal of enabling children to be patient and analytical in all problem-solving situations so that there is an increase in their academic achievement at self-esteem.
 Chess for Success also had an impact on increasing the interest of strong proportion of girls in analytical probel solving, which in turn should increase their participation in mathematics and engineering programs and careers.

-The demand for Chess for Success continues to grow, as does the wait list.
+The demand for Chess for Success continues to grow.
 Chess for Success relies on support from individuals, businesses, foundations, and government entities, and can reach as many students/schools as funding enables.